helena-intel/openvino/docs/IE_DG/Extensibility_DG/GPU_Kernel.md

 * **Using `printf` in the OpenCL™ Kernels**.
 To debug the specific values, you can use `printf` in your kernels.
-However, be careful: for instance, do not output excessively as it would generate too much data.
+However, be careful not to output excessively, which could generate too much data.
 The `printf` output is typical, so your output can be truncated to fit the buffer.
 Also, because of buffering, you actually get an entire buffer of output when the execution ends.<br>

 For more information, refer to the [printf Function](https://www.khronos.org/registry/OpenCL/sdk/1.2/docs/man/xhtml/printfFunction.html).